cjudd/binary-clock-workshop/config.md

         ssh pi@raspberrypi.local
         ```
         1. Approve authenticity of host.
+    * Windows
+        1. Open Putty
+        1. Enter raspberrypi.local into Host Name and press the Open button.
+        1. Approve authentication of host.
+        1. Enter login of pi and press enter.
 1. Enter **raspberry** as password.

 NOTE: If you get a **WARNING: POSSIBLE DNS SPOOFING DETECTED!** error run the following command and try sshing again.